apache/streampipes/streampipes-processors-text-mining-jvm/src/main/resources/org.streampipes.processors.textmining.jvm.sentencedetection/documentation.md

 ## Description

 Detects sentences in a text and splits the text accordingly.
-Add a detailed description here
+Only works with english sentences.

 ***

 ## Required input

+A stream with a string property which contains a text.

 ***

 ## Configuration

-Describe the configuration parameters here

-### 1st parameter

-### 2nd parameter
+Simply assign the correct output of the previous stream to the tokenizer input.

 ## Output

+Creates for each sentence in a text a new event in which it replaces the text with the sentence.

+**Example:**

+Input: `(text: "Hi, how are you?
+I am fine!")`

+Output: `(text: "Hi, how are you?")`, `(text: "I am fine!")`